rolftimmermans/zeromq-ng/README.md

 * **linger** – ZMQ_LINGER <br/>
   <[number]> Determines how long pending messages which have yet to be sent to a peer shall linger in memory after a socket is closed with `close()`.

+* **loopbackFastPath** (Windows only) – ZMQ_LOOPBACK_FASTPATH <br/>
+  <[boolean]> Enable faster TCP connections on loopback devices.
+An application can enable this option to reduce the latency and improve the performance of loopback operations on a TCP socket on Windows.

 * **mandatory** (on `Router` sockets only) – ZMQ_ROUTER_MANDATORY <br/>
   <[boolean]> A value of `false` is the default and discards the message silently when it cannot be routed or the peer's high water mark is reached.
 A value of `true` causes `send()` to fail if it cannot be routed, or wait asynchronously if the high water mark is reached.